Rod Beaton (sportswriter): Personal life

-Beaton's wife noticed a change in his behavior in the mid-1990s, which included occasional violent outbursts.
+Beaton's wife noticed a change in his behavior in the mid-1990s, which included occasional violent outbursts, increased anxiety, and mobility problems.
 In May 2000, he was diagnosed with Parkinson's disease.
 In 2006, his pacemaker was removed due to an infection.
-He had brain surgery three times since 2006, and lived in a nursing home since 2007 when he was diagnosed as having dementia with Lewy bodies.
-In later life, he found solace watching baseball on television.
-He died in Arlington County, Virginia, on June 22, 2011, at age 59.
+He had brain surgery three times since 2006, and moved to a nursing home in Arlington County, Virginia, as his faculties continued to decline.
+In 2007, his diagnosis was changed to dementia with Lewy bodies.
+He continued to watch baseball on television through the last months of his life.
+Beaton died on June 22, 2011, at age 59.